MichaelCurrin/javascript-bundling-quickstarts/README.md

 Most of this project is based on this article - [Understanding JavaScript Modules: Bundling & Transpiling](https://www.sitepoint.com/javascript-modules-bundling-transpiling/) (Sitepoint post, 2016).
 There are other tools covered there which are similar to the ones above.
 The article says that this area is _complicated_.

-If you are looking for a way to do all the bundling and transpiling tasks above and more without installing separate node packages, then consider switching from NodeJS to [Deno](https://github.com/MichaelCurrin/dev-cheatsheets/tree/master/cheatsheets/javascript/deno/).
+If you are looking for a way to do all the bundling and transpiling tasks above and more without installing separate node packages, then consider switching from Node.js to [Deno](https://github.com/MichaelCurrin/dev-cheatsheets/tree/master/cheatsheets/javascript/deno/).
 It does all that and more.

 ## Requirements